 The REV PDH (REV-11-1850) has one special switchable low-current channel (15A continuous) that you can turn on and off from code.
 This is perfect for things that should not always be live: addressable LED strips for signaling, a cooling fan, or a Limelight/camera that you want to power-cycle without re-deploying.
 (The CTRE PDP does not expose a software-switchable channel; on a PDP you would use a separate relay/switch.)

 Wiring: Run the load's positive lead from the PDH's switchable channel output (clearly silk-screened on the board) and the negative to any PD negative WAGO.
 Use 18 AWG for a sub-5A load like an LED strip and respect the 15A channel ceiling.
-As a low-current channel it must be protected per R620 with an ATM/APM-style mini blade fuse rated 15A or lower (the PDH's low-current and switchable channels use ATM/APM fuses, not ATC/ATO — ATC/ATO at 10A or lower is the PDP 2.0 requirement).
+As a low-current channel it must be protected per R620 with an ATM/APM-style mini blade fuse rated 15A or lower (PDH channels can alternatively use an ATC/ATO fuse rated 10A or lower, since that R620 option is available for all PD types, not just one specific PD).

 Code it (WPILib):